The page has been translated by Gen AI.

 # vi /etc/fstab

 1. Click the All Services > Storage > File Storage menu.
-Move to the Service Home page of File Storage.
+Navigate to the Service Home page of File Storage.

 2. On the Service Home page, click the File Storage menu.
-Move to the File Storage List page.
+You will be taken to the File Storage list page.

-3. On the File Storage List page, click the resource to be released from the connection server.
-Move to the File Storage Details page.
+3. On the File Storage List page, click the resource to disconnect the server.
+Navigate to the File Storage Details page.

-4. Check the server information in the Connection Server section and connect to the server.
+4. In the Connection Server field, verify the server information and then connect to the server.

-5. Refer to the procedure below to disconnect (Network Drive Disconnection) the volume.
+5. Refer to the steps below to disconnect the volume (disconnect the network drive).

 How-to guides